sigstore/timestamp-authority/docs/tsa-policy.md

 System Planning:

-1. Capacity demands shall be monitored and projections of future capacity r equirements made to ensure that adequate processing power and storage are available.
+1. Capacity demands shall be monitored and projections of future capacity requirements made to ensure that adequate processing power and storage are available.

 Incident reporting and response: